nliulab/HRnV-Calc/README.md

 Alternatively, PCST can be manually downloaded from [PhysioNet](https://physionet.org/content/pcst/1.0.0/PhysioNet-Cardiovascular-Signal-Toolbox.zip) and added to the directory containing HRnV-Calc code as a subdirectory.
 Do note that **the name of the folder containing PCST should not be changed**, as HRnV-Calc will check the existence of the original PCST folder before the software starts.

+Usually, there is no calibration or check needed before running HRnV-Calc.
+However, users may refer to the [Results Verification](#results-verification) section to compare their results and verify the integrity of their HRnV-Calc installations.
 ## HRnV/HRV Methods and Metrics
 ### The HRnV Method
 To use HRnV-Calc, it is important to know how the HRnV method works.
 Here we will give a simple explaination of the method.